 That is changing now.

-Throughout 2013, JustPublics@365 will be doing a great deal with knowledge streams, from training hybrid skilled academics to create their own podcasts, data visualizations, and videos in our Mediacamp at the CUNY J-School, to creating some of these on our own such as the podcast series, to our topic series on stop-and-frisk, to hosting a series of panel discussions with experts in the emergent discussions of open access publishing and how to measure the impact of these new forms of scholarly communication on social justice.
+Throughout 2013, JustPublics@365 has worked to foster the creation of knowledge streams, from training hybrid skilled academics to create their own podcasts, data visualizations, and videos in our Mediacamp workshops, to creating some of these on our own such as the podcast series, to our topic series on stop-and-frisk, to hosting a series of panel discussions with experts in the emergent discussions of open access publishing and how to measure the impact of these new forms of scholarly communication on social justice.